-The scope of any re-evaluation of a student who has been determined, after the full and individual evaluation, to be eligible for the district's special education program on the basis of a visual impairment must be determined, in accordance with 34 CFR §§ 300.303-300.311, by a multidisciplinary team that includes an appropriately certified orientation and mobility specialist.
+The scope of any re-evaluation of a student who has been determined, to be eligible for the district's special education program on the basis of a visual impairment must be determined, in accordance with 34 CFR §§ 300.303-300.311, by a multidisciplinary team that includes an appropriately certified teacher of the visually impaired and a certified orientation and mobility specialist.
+Because vision needs can change rapidly, best practice dictates obtaining updated visual medical information and completing formal assessments for the re-evaluation needs of visually impaired students.